magento/knowledge-base/src/troubleshooting/general/download-fails-because-of-changes-in-composer.md

 ---
 title: Download fails because of changes in Composer
-labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,composer,download,how to,self-update,Adobe Commerce
+labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,composer,download,how to,self-update,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This article provides a fix for a failed Adobe Commerce download and exception error.